 Though I’m new to Water Tech, I’ve been with its parent company, Endeavor Business Media, for more than two years.
 Up until September, I was the assistant editor for Processing magazine — a great resource if your work coincides with any of the processing industries.

-Despite having worked on a different brand, I’ve been longtime reader of Water Tech.
+Despite having worked on a different brand, I’ve been a longtime reader of Water Tech.
 I've always been fascinated by the topics, regulations, technologies and case studies covered in past editions.
 And this issue is no different.

 In our cover story on page 8, Brad Buecker discusses treatment methods for addressing and preventing deposits, corrosion and fouling in cogen and CHP plants.
 Buecker takes a deep dive into the chemical interactions that create inefficiencies in such plants, and he details the latest methods available to prevent the problems.